9 Best Spa Resorts in Sedona, AZ

-Beyond spa treatments, however, Sedona is filled with all sorts of outdoor activities, including lots of hiking and mountain biking options, as well as jeep tours and hot air balloon rides, all of which can be arranged via the spa resorts.
+Beyond spa treatments, Sedona is filled with all sorts of outdoor activities to soothe the soul, including hiking and mountain biking trails, as well as jeep tours and hot air balloon rides, all of which can be arranged via the spa resorts.

 The sunrises and sunsets here are phenomenal, especially the sunsets, which set the red rocks and rushing water of Oak Creek aglow in crimson and gold.
 From couples to families, mid-range to ultra luxe, check out our list of the best spa resorts in Sedona.